BawdyAnarchist/quBSD/Future_Development.md

 When you restore, the datasets dont inherit their qubsd:autosnap properties

-remember to remove pefs.ko entirely now that you're using zfs encryted datasets

 This was a comment on 0net in the installer, but maybe it's old by now.
 Delete this line if there's no problems later
 # ??change /rc.d/wireguard to remove the kldunload??